Quick Start

 The first step is creating a new (empty) folder for our new project.
 We will call it quickstart-tutorial/ in this tutorial.
 Then get some sample video clips, or download them from here Kdenlive-tutorial-videos-2011-avi.zip (7 MB) [1] and extract them to e.g. a quickstart-tutorial/Videos/ subfolder inside the project folder.

-The image on the left shows the suggested directory structure: Each project has its own directory, with video files in the Videos subdirectory, audio files in the Audio directory, etc. (see also Project and File management)
+The image on the left shows the suggested directory structure: Each project has its own directory, with video files in the Videos subdirectory, audio files in the Audio directory, etc. (see also chapter Folder Structure)

 Note